Divorce Property Division

 you avoid costly court proceedings.
 For over 20 years, our

-family law attorneys have been serving the community of Raleigh with all sorts of
+family law attorney has been serving the community of Raleigh with all sorts of

 sensitive matters, and we are prepared to do whatever it takes to help

 you pursue an amicable solution for your marital separation.